Generalization Bounds of Surrogate Policies for Combinatorial Optimization Problems

-\begin{remark} When $\vw$ encodes the parameters of a neural network with smooth activation functions one can compute the differential with respect to $\vw$ at input point $\vx$ of neural network, namely the gradient of $\vw\mapsto\featw(\vx)$.
-By the chain rule, one obtain that partial gradients~$\partial \featw(\vx)/\partial w_i$ are product of derivatives of the activation functions evaluated at layers values, matrices of some of the parameters~$\vw$, and input vector $\vx$.
-Since the layers values are themselves composition of activation functions and product of matrices of some parameters $\vw$ and input vector $\vx$, they are bounded by compactness of $\calW$ and $\calX$.
+\begin{remark} When $\vw$ encodes the parameters of a neural network with smooth activation functions, one can compute the differential of the neural network with respect to $\vw$ at input point $\vx$, namely the gradient of $\vw\mapsto\featw(\vx)$.
+By the chain rule, one obtains that partial gradients~$\partial \featw(\vx)/\partial w_i$ are product of derivatives of the activation functions evaluated at layer values, of matrices of some of the parameters~$\vw$, and of the input vector~$\vx$.
+Since the layer values are themselves a composition of activation functions and product of matrices of some parameters~$\vw$ and input vector $\vx$, they are bounded by compactness of $\calW$ and $\calX$.
 Hence, partial gradients~$\partial \featw(\vx)/\partial w_i$ are also bounded by compactness.
-We deduce that \ref{lip} is satisfied. \end{remark}
+We thus deduce that \ref{lip} is satisfied. \end{remark}

 \paragraph{Existence of solutions:} We assume that the optimization problem~\eqref{eq:optimal_risk} has a solution and that the minimum of the risk has a minimizer.

 \begin{assum}{Sol} There exists $\vw^\star\in\calW$ solution to \eqref{eq:optimal_risk} and $\displaystyle \min_{\vw\in\calW}\calR_{n,\varepsilon_0}(h_{\vw})$ has a minimizer. \end{assum}